michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 There are several differences between JavaScript and Java.
 Here's a quick list of some of the main differences you'll run into as you get started.
 This is by no means an exhaustive list, but should be enough to get you started.

+## Objectives

+By the end of this lesson you should be able to:

+- Convert basic JavaScript program to Java programs
+- Compile and run basic JavaScript programs

 ## Java is Compiled

 When you write in JavaScript, you can execute a `.js` file directly, like so: